 The code to create and analyze these data is available from Github: https://github.com/OHI-Science/impact_acceleration

-We mapped the change, using 2008 and 2013 data, in cumulative impacts to global marine ecosystems from fishing, climate change, and ocean- and land-based stressors (Halpern et al. 2015).
+We mapped the change, using both 2008 and 2013 data, in cumulative impacts to global marine ecosystems from fishing, climate change, and ocean- and land-based stressors (Halpern et al. 2015).
 Seven data packages are available from KNB:

 supplementary data habitat data and other files